apache/drill/_docs/odbc-jdbc-interfaces/using-drill-explorer/020-connecting-drill-explorer-to-data.md

 title: "Connecting Drill Explorer to Data"
 parent: "Using Drill Explorer"
 ---
 The way you start Drill Explorer differs depending on your platform, but regardless of the platform, Drill must be running.

-On a single-node, embedded Drill cluster, [start the Drill shell]({{site.baseurl}}/docs/installing-drill-in-embedded-mode/).
-On a distributed Drill cluster, [start the Drillbit]({{site.baseurl}}/docs/starting-drill-in-distributed-mode/).
+## Connecting Drill Explorer to Data on Linux

+You need an X-11 XDisplay to use Drill Explorer on Linux.
+Run the DrillExplorer executable in `/opt/mapr/drillodbc/DrillExplorer`, and then follow instructions from step 2 in the next section, "Connecting Drill Explorer to Data on Mac OS X."

 ## Connecting Drill Explorer to Data on Mac OS X